ketanhm/ketanhm.github.io/_posts/2016-08-16-Fintech-Digital-Transformation.markdown

 * Allocate more reserve capital / Basel II..III..
 * fintech chipping away on their fee based incomes

 To keep their margins, banks have to increase fees, and drop customer service (no face banker).
 This is resulting in customers easily adopting fintech companies.
-When Millennia’s need a financial service, by habit they ‘Google’ and guess which companies show up in search results – fintech.
+When Millennial’s need a financial service, by habit they ‘Google’ and guess which companies show up in search results – fintech.

 Segments of financial services and representative fintech companies are: